-This guide breaks Tajikistan into the zones that matter for NGO operations teams, mining security managers, logistics planners, and anyone deploying personnel into Central Asia in 2026.
-It is based on local-language source monitoring, not embassy boilerplate.
+This guide provides a zone-by-zone security assessment for NGO operations teams, mining security managers, logistics planners, and anyone deploying personnel into Central Asia in 2026.
+Based on daily local-language monitoring of Tajik and Russian sources across 6,000+ feeds.

 Tajikistan is the poorest country in Central Asia and one of the most strategically sensitive.
 It shares a 1,357 km border with Afghanistan, hosts Russian military forces (the 201st Motor Rifle Division), and sits at the crossroads of drug trafficking routes that funnel Afghan opiates into Russia and Europe.
 President Emomali Rahmon has held power since 1994, and the political environment is tightly controlled.